Argonight/Argonight/README.md

 - 👋 Salut!
 I’m @Argonight
 - 👀 I’m interested in ...
   - Minecraft textures and modding.
-  - Mushrooms and cheese (I just think they're neat!)
+  - Mushrooms and cheeses (I just think they're neat!)
-  - Pikmin
+  - Pikmin and other cozycore and farmcore games.
 - 🌱 I’m currently learning ...
   - The basics of Minecraft modding.
   - Developing my pixel art skills!